Buying Guides

 What the cheaper tiers actually get you

-I’m not going to pretend the lower end doesn’t exist, because the spec sheets are genuinely interesting.
+I won’t pretend the lower end doesn’t exist, because the spec sheets are genuinely interesting.
 The Amazon Basics Premium single arm runs £99 at eBuyer, £105 on Amazon UK and £115 at Office Superstore — £90–£120 all in.
 On paper it even out-muscles the Ergotron: a 13.6kg weight rating against the LX’s 11.3kg, with the same 75×75 and 100×100 VESA support.
 If you’re hanging a heavier panel, that headroom is real.

 SpecErgotron LXAmazon Basics PremiumHUANUO DualNorth Bayou F80